CMS Energy Corporation 5.875% Junior Subordinated Notes due 2078 research snapshot

 CMSC AI Stock Analysis

 CMSC AI stock analysis treats CMSC as exchange-traded debt, not CMS Energy common stock.
-The security is CMS Energy 5.875% Junior Subordinated Notes due October 15, 2078, issued in $25 denominations.
-At the July 12, 2026 data cutoff, an approximate reference close of $22.09 implied a 6.65% current coupon yield and an 11.64% discount to the $25 principal amount.
+The security is CMS Energy 5.875% Junior Subordinated Notes due October 15, 2078, issued in $25 denominations and callable at $25 on or after October 15, 2023.
+At the August 3, 2026 data cutoff, the notes closed at $21.84 on July 31, 2026, a 12.64% discount to the $25 principal amount and a 6.73% current coupon yield, cross-validated across StockAnalysis and Barchart.
+The parent company, CMS Energy, reported Q2 2026 adjusted EPS of $0.37 on July 28, 2026, reaffirmed 2026 adjusted EPS guidance of $3.83 to $3.90, introduced 2027 guidance of $4.08 to $4.17, and announced it is exiting non-utility renewables development to focus on its regulated business.
 The discount does not make CMSC a simple bargain: the notes are unsecured and junior, can be called at $25, and permit interest deferral for up to 40 consecutive quarters under their terms.
 This page is informational research, not investment advice.

 Current price